arafat-hasan/postgres-notes/README.md

-# Creating a New postgres Role
+# Creating a New Postgres Role

 To log in with ident-based authentication, we will need a Linux user with the same name as our Postgres role and database.

-If we don’t have a matching Linux user available, you have to create one with the adduser command.
+If we don’t have a matching Linux user available, you have to create one with the `adduser` command.
 ```
 [arafat@server ~]$ sudo adduser postgresuser
 ```

-We showed how to create a unix user named `postgresuser` here, but we will not use it.
-Instead , we will use the existing `arafat` user for a new postgres roll.
+We showed how to create a UNIX user named `postgresuser` here, but we will not use it.
+Instead, we will use the existing `arafat` user for a new Postgres roll.

-Now we will create a postgres role.
-After switching to `postgres` linux user:
+Now we will create a Postgres role.
+After switching to `postgres` Linux user:
 ```
 postgres@server:~$ createuser --interactive
 Enter name of role to add: arafat